immatte/MVP-GreenGrab/README.md

 ### Dependencies

-- Go to project directory (cd GROMEAL).
+- Go to project directory.
 Run `npm install` in project directory.
 This will install server-related dependencies such as `express`.
 - `cd client` and run `npm install`.
 This will install client dependencies (React).

 ### Database Prep